 open/close all folders

-The opposite of the Theocrat, and often veering into Hate Dumb territory as well, these are fans who, above all else, prefer only the fanon explanations, or, even better, their own explanations of canon events and characters.
-Often found twisting a character's personality into a Draco in Leather Pants/Ron the Death Eater and saying that those should be the true characters, heaping scorn on the canon pairing and propagating Die for Our Ship, taking Word of Dante over Word Of God and declaring the latter as a result of bad writing, erasing any and all clarifications of Plot Holes to fit their own personal canons, the list goes on and on.A fan who takes Death of the Author too far and ignores everything from Word Of God.
+The opposite of the Theocrat (see below), and often veering into Hate Dumb territory as well, these are fans who, above all else, prefer only the fanon explanations, or, even better, their own explanations of canon events and characters.
+Often found twisting a character's personality into a Draco in Leather Pants/Ron the Death Eater and saying that those should be the true characters, heaping scorn on the canon pairing and propagating Die for Our Ship, taking Word of Dante over Word of God and declaring the latter as a result of bad writing, erasing any and all clarifications of Plot Holes to fit their own personal canons, the list goes on and on.
+Ironically / hypocritically, while this type of fan will stubbornly challenge and reject anything the author says, they'll usually react with anger and offence if anyone dares question their preferred interpretation.
+When dealing with this kind of Fan, it may be helpful to construct an analogy of a student taking an exam who insists on only giving answers that she herself and/or her classmates came up with, even when they contradict answers the teacher himself has provided, and she even argues with the teacher after getting her "incorrect" paper back.
+Then, ask the Anarchist "Now, considering that this is in fact [insert creator's name]'s story and not your story, how are you any different from this bizarre student?"A fan who takes Death of the Author too far and ignores everything from Word of God.

 Fandom Moral Guardian